 Going to a bar can be fun, but doesn’t it get a little old sometimes?
 Think of some ways to be creative about spending time with friends.
 Being sober curious in a supportive group of people could lead to some really exciting adventures and deeper connections.
 Friends may also want to join in on the sober curious life.
 Instead of a night drinking, try something like an indoor skydiving girls night out or throw a game night where everyone has to bring their best mocktail and healthy food dish.
 It may be more fun to be together since the times with friends is enjoyed with more of a clear head and alcohol free.

 Be honest, when drinking turns into being tipsy and the room starts to spin, is it even fun?
 While being sober curious, try out drinks that taste good.
 A non-alcoholic beer, in a cold glass bottle, may be similar to drinking an alcoholic version.
 Try to trick your brain into thinking it’s drinking.
 Julia Chester, professor of psychological sciences at Purdue University says, “ You can mimic what’s happening in your brain by creating a drink that basically shared all the attributes of the drink that you like, with the absence of alcohol.
 This will remind your brain and you of feeling good drinking…but without the alcohol.”

-Escape Mocktails, a non-alcoholic spirits company, created beverages that mimic the taste of alcohol.
+We've created beverages that mimic the taste of alcohol.
 Their alcohol free Cinnamon Whiskey, tastes a lot like the popular alcoholic hot cinnamon whiskey.
-But, Escape Mocktail’s blend is alcohol free, which is also hangover free.
+But, our non-alcoholic drinks are hangover free.
 BevMo has a good selection of alcohol free drink options like alcohol free wine, beer and spirits.
 Popular beer companies like Lagunitas and Golden Road Brewery has alcohol free beer that tastes pretty darn good.

 It will be easier to stay on track with health goals